 One of our core values at Chromatic is to “delight our clients”.
 There are numerous ways that we try to bring delight, but as developers and designers one of our most frequent deliverables is code; our particular development and quality assurance (QA) workflow helps us deliver high-quality code to our clients’ production environments more frequently, in smaller change-sets.
 This results in our clients seeing their requested changes more quickly, and when a bug does slip through (nobody’s perfect), we are able to identify it and squash it in record time.
 We attempt to automate as much of this process as possible saving more time for the pieces that require human touch.

 Note: We use GitHub so there are references to GitHub-specific concepts that may be slightly different on other services.
 The general concepts should all still apply.

 - Branches are made off of

-master, usually one branch corresponding to one ticket.
+main, usually one branch corresponding to one ticket.
 The branch name should include the ticket number for easy reference.

 - Once the ticket is complete, a pull request is made and code review/QA occurs.

 - Automated checks are configured to run at this time and should pass before reviews are requested.